ccaroon/mikros/README.md

-# Arduino
+# Mikros - Micro

-My playground for Arduino projects.
+Playground for coding micro-controllers.

-All of these projects can be built and uploaded using PlatformIO (http://platformio.org).
+Many of these projects can be built and uploaded using PlatformIO (http://platformio.org).